Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/commerce-demo-app-setup.md

 This application uses the Experience Platform extension for sending XDM formatted data to the Adobe Experience Edge and so to Adobe Experience Platform.
 The XDM data is modelled based on the XDM Schemas you have configured in Adobe Experience Platform.

-The sample app includes automatically generated source classes for the XDM Objects that define the 3 mixins configured in the previous step.
-To explore these, check the `MobileSDKCommerceSchema` usage in the `CommerceUtil` class.
+The sample app includes automatically generated source classes for the XDM Objects that define the commerce mixin configured in the previous step.
+To explore these, check the `MobileSDKCommerceSchema`  class and its usages in `ExperiencePlatformViewController.swift (iOS)` / `PlatformTab.java (Android)`.

 **Note:** If you would like to use more complex XDM Schemas for your application, the Mobile SDK team can help generating the XDM classes for your Android or Swift implementation similar with the ones used in the commerce example, so please contact your Adobe representative.